 - 2. The Board of Directors shall secure regular contact to the Royal Danish Embassy in order to discuss matters of mutual interest.

-- 3. The Board of Directors shall co-operate with other relevant associations (e.g. Den Danske Forening and Japan-Denmark Society) on case by case basis in order to take joint responsibility of Japan-Denmark relations.
+- 3. The Board of Directors shall co-operate with other relevant associations (e.g. Den Danske Klub, Japan-Denmark Society, Japan-Denmark Parliamentarian Friendship League, Danes Abroad, EBC, JMEC, and the other Nordic Chambers of Commerce) on a case-by-case basis in order to take joint responsibility of Japan-Denmark relations.

 CHAPTER 2 (Membership)

 A) Corporate Membership B) Individual Membership C) Honorary Membership

 - 1. Danish companies represented or registered in Japan.